April Newsletter

-In this month’s Criterion newsletter, we break down what’s actually happening beneath the surface and what it means for how deals are being evaluated today.
+In this month’s Criterion newsletter, we break down what we’re hearing in the market and what it could mean for commercial real estate moving forward.

 In This Issue:

-• Portfolio updates, leasing activity, and assets moving toward exit
+• Portfolio updates, leasing activity, and projects moving through the pipeline

 Want to stay ahead of what we’re seeing in the market?